ZainGadagkar/Zain-s_Portfolio/README.md

 * Engineered a comprehensive tabular format to present key loan-related metrics efficiently on the Details page.
 * Ensured data accuracy and reliability by presenting detailed loan information, facilitating quick access to essential details for informed decision-making while enhancing overall usability.

+## #5 COVID-19 Insights: Analyzing Pandemic Trends | Python | 1 Person Project - [View](https://github.com/ZainGadagkar/Zain-s_Portfolio/blob/1b38f3a58103944e5cf10359c0dc1b66a36c3aef/ProjectFiles/%235/BankLoanReport.pdf)

+**Data Preprocessing:**
+* Loaded the COVID-19 dataset into a DataFrame and removed irrelevant columns to streamline the analysis.
+* Identified and addressed missing values by filling zeros (0) where applicable and ensuring data consistency.

+**Exploratory Data Analysis (EDA):**
+* Visualized key metrics such as total cases, total deaths, and reproduction rate over time to understand pandemic trends.
+* Analyzed testing and vaccination metrics to assess the effectiveness of control measures in managing the pandemic.

+**Key Findings:**
+* Peak Period Analysis: Identified peak COVID-19 cases and deaths, highlighting critical periods of the pandemic.
+* Reproductive Rate Assessment: Examined the transmission rate over time to understand the virus's spread dynamics.
+* Impact of Vaccination: Explored the role of vaccination efforts in controlling the pandemic and reducing transmission rates.

 ## #4 Powering Business Insights: Interactive BI Dashboard for a GlobalSuperStore | PowerBI | 1 Person Project - [View](https://github.com/ZainGadagkar/Zain-s_Portfolio/blob/main/ProjectFiles/%234/BIDashborad.jpg)